LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-parameters.rst

    If you ever want to verify what code you started this video with, the `starter code <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/static-responses>`_ for this video is on the ``static-responses`` branch.
    If you ever want to verify what code you end this video with, the `final code <https://github.com/LaunchCodeEducation/HelloASPDotNETDemo/tree/query-parameters>`_ for this video is on the ``query-parameters`` branch.

-..
-TODO: Check branches from query onward for spare endpoint in Startup.cs

 Controllers and Parameters - Text
 ---------------------------------